Use Object Detection to Turn Your Lights On

 Configure the camera component

-Click the Video Path field to reveal a drop-down populated with camera paths that have been identified on your machine.
+Click the video path field to reveal a dropdown populated with camera paths that have been identified on your machine.

 Select the path to the camera you want to use.